dispatchrun/wzprof/README.md

 ### Sampling

 By default, wzprof will sample calls with a ratio of 1/19.
-Sampling is used to limit the overhead of the profilers but the default rate might not be enough in some cases.
+Sampling is used to limit the overhead of the profilers but the default rate might not be suitable in some cases.
-For short running processes, you might, for exmaple, not want to sample at all.
+For example, if your processes are short running and you don't see anything in the profile, you might want to disable the sampling.
 To do so, use `-sample 1`.

 ### Run program to completion with CPU or memory profiling